gnicol/GitSwarm/perforce_swarm/doc-ce/update/README.md

 1.  **Create `gitswarm` user:**

-    Before you can [import projects from Git Fusion](../workflow/importing/import_from_gitfusion.md), you need to
+    Before you can [use Helix
+    Mirroring](../workflow/helix_mirroring/overview.md), you need to
     manually create the `gitswarm` user within GitSwarm.